gumstix/yocto-manifest/README.md

     $ TEMPLATECONF=meta-gumstix-extras/conf source ./poky/oe-init-build-env

 This copies default configuration information into the **poky/build/conf** directory and sets up some environment variables for Yocto.
-You may wish to edit the configuration options at this point.
+This configuration directory is not under revision control; you may wish to edit these configuration files for your specific setup.

 **5. Build an image.**